 Before long, the American Colony became a lodging for Western travelers and pilgrims whose expectations were not met by the establishments then existing in Jerusalem.
 The American Colony Hotel has a unique place in the history of the area, having endured countless challenges and a series of wars.
 It was the venue from which the white flag—made from a bed sheet from one of the Colony’s hospitals, currently displayed at the Imperial War Museum in London—was taken in 1917 to initiate the truce that ended Ottoman rule in Jerusalem.

 The Colony has always been known locally as a neutral island, remaining outside the turbulent politics of the land.
 Owned neither by Arabs nor Jews, but by Americans, British and Swedes, it has always had friends from all sectors of Jerusalem’s mixed society.
 An oasis where Jews and Arabs comfortably meet, it is also a favorite haven for international journalists, high-ranking officers of the United Nations and diplomats from across the world.

 The original founders retained their former home in the Old City and used it for charitable purposes, providing care to needy children with services that grew over the decades.
 Today this building houses the Spafford Children's Center, which runs medical, infant welfare and social work departments for local children.

 Although the daily management of the hotel was handed over by the Spafford’s grandson, Horatio Vester, upon his retirement in 1980, to Gauer Hotels of Switzerland, the American Colony is still owned and run by the descendants of the original founding community.
 Its board of directors is composed of family members who remain closely involved.
 The Colony is a part of their family history, just as it is a part of the history of Jerusalem.

-For a fascinating historical insight containing exclusive pictures taken by the American Colony Photographic Department in the early 1900s please follow this link.
+For a fascinating historical insight containing exclusive pictures taken by the American Colony Photographic Department in the early 1900s please click on the PDF link below.